How We Use Git at Microsoft

 The Team and Product Hosting Git

 Other articles and videos on this site go into more detail about the team and product makeup.
 As a refresher, there are around 500 engineers in our organization.
 We're geographically distributed into 3 main sites (Redmond, Raleigh, and Hyderabad) plus dozens of remote workers in cities across the world.
 We ship multiple products from our codebase: Team Foundation Server comes out yearly and has several point updates per year.
-Visual Studio Team Services ships every three weeks, plus a daily hotfix train.
+Azure DevOps ships every three weeks, plus a daily hotfix train.
 These two products, though separate, share about 90% of their code.
 In addition, we have several components built from our repository which ship on a different schedule, such as Team Explorer for Visual Studio.
 Everything we do with our code structure, branch structure, and workflows is to support a large distributed team pumping out complex software.

 Git Repository Structure